 Whilst at Sheffield I lectured the 3rd and 4th level course “spatial pattern formation in biology” which was part of MAS316 – The mathematics of natural systems.
 Alongside this I taught various tutorial classes for engineering undergraduates.
 I regularly do outreach talks to the general public and other academics.
-I trained to be a teacher at the Kings School in Macclesfield with the University of Manchester.
+In 2013 I trained to be a teacher at the Kings School in Macclesfield with the University of Manchester.
 Following this I held a position at Silverdale School in Sheffield, teaching 11-18 for two years.

 I have held a range of teaching and volunteering roles over my doctoral studies which include organising and chairing two seminar series, lead demonstrating and assistant demonstrating on undergraduate mathematics and engineering modules and lecturing on open days.
 Additionally, I am involved in meetings to discuss the structure of teaching within the university and outreach projects.

-Previous and Upcoming Talks
+Highlighted Previous and Upcoming Talks